 We are a signatory of the Australian Packaging Covenant, continuing to collaborate with other industries on sustainable packaging solutions.

-- We have installed solar panels to create renewable energy at our Thailand Wetsuit factory, Torquay Head Office and warehouse, and at our retail stores; in Rye, Mornington, Baines Crecent, and Byron Bay, reducing our consumption of power and electricity.
+We have installed solar panels to create renewable energy at our Thailand Wetsuit factory, Torquay Head Office and warehouse, and at our retail stores; in Rye, Mornington, Baines Crecent, and Byron Bay, reducing our consumption of power and electricity.